-Although this article focuses on the real significance of an engagement ring, it might be a good time to talk about wedding planning.
-After all, most planning complications arise from the unconscious desire to fulfill the needs variety and significance.
+Although this article focuses on the real significance of an engagement ring, it might be a good time to discuss wedding planning.
+After all, most planning complications arise from the unconscious desire to fulfill the needs of variety and significance.

-Try to see the chaos for what it is and not get tangled up in the insanity of it all.
+Try to see the chaos for what it is and not get tangled up in its insanity.
 In other words, remain calm and be a steady influence that your fiancé can rely upon while planning the wedding.

 In that case, you're likely to score significant dog points in the certainty department by remaining steady in the wake of the storm.

 To put it differently, by remaining calm, you demonstrate that you're "the one" who can weather the insanity of her ever-changing mind and emotional storms.